MPKreuzberg/Training280202022/README.md

-# Short page about "The Wizzard"
+# Short page about "The Wizard"

 __Short attempt of composing some information on little web site__